torrentkino/tumbleweed/README.md

     When starting as root, use -u to change the UID.

   * `-d`:
 	Start as a daemon and run in background.
-The output will be redirected to syslog.
+The output will be send to syslog.

   * `-q`:
-	Be quiet and do not log anything.
+	Be quiet and do not log anything except warnings.

   * `-6`:
 	IPv6 only.